THERE GOES THE NEIGHBORHOODS

-“What’s the emergency?” she was more reasonable.
+“What’s the emergency?” she is more reasonable.
 It was only 10:20.

 “Well, alright.
 But only a few minutes.
 These girls need their beauty sleep.”

-“Not Trudie,” I argued.
+“Not Trudie,” I argue.

-“Delightful,” I almost started singing.
+“Delightful,” I almost start singing.
 “We went to dinner at the Ritz.
 But I have a dilemma.
 We have this high schooler who keeps turning up in our room.
 Now Jack’s taking him to class tomorrow.”

 “Did you discuss it before letting him stay.”

 “No, Jack knows I’ll let him make decisions for us.”